 Micro CHP (Combined Heat & Power) is the

-simultaneous production of useful heat and power within the home.
+simultaneous production of heat and power within the home.
 It works

 very much like the gas boiler in a central heating system and heats the